isaacnmm/pestpolicy-hugo2XX/content/posts/spectracide-bug-stop-fogger-review-for-bed-bugs/index.md

 ###  1.Non-staining and No odor (Quite long)

 Spectracide Bug Stop produces a fine mist that'll cover various surfaces to kill bed bugs but won't stain theclothing, furniture, linens, bedspreads, beds, andcarpets.
-Therefore, the insecticide reduces the cleaning cost that would be required after treating the [areas for bed bugs](https://pestpolicy.com/bed-bugs-vs-mites/).
-Further, the cost of replacing stained objects like clothes will be significantly reduced.
+Therefore, the insecticide reduces the cleaning cost that would be required after treating the [areas for bed bugs](https://pestpolicy.com/bed-bugs-vs-mites/).Further, the cost of replacing stained objects like clothes will be significantly reduced.

 ###  2. On-contact ExterminationFormula